2018 Pretoria Convair 340 crash: Accident

 The aircraft was operating a test flight in preparation for its delivery flight.
 Shortly after takeoff, the aircraft's left engine began trailing brown smoke.
 Footage taken from inside the aircraft shows the engine began to vibrate and fire trailed from its exhaust.
-The pilots immediately initiated a return to Wonderboom Airport, but were unable to complete the manoeuvre and the aircraft crashed into a factory approximately 2 km from the airport at about 4:30 pm local time.
-The flight engineer was killed in the crash.
-The pilot in command succumbed to his injuries about 18 months after the accident.
+The pilots immediately initiated a return to Wonderboom Airport but were unable to complete the manoeuvre and the aircraft crashed into a factory approximately 2 km from the airport at about 4:30 pm local time.
+The flight engineer was killed in the crash and the pilot in command succumbed to his injuries about 18 months after the accident.

 Passengers and crew

 The aircraft was carrying 16 passengers and had a crew of three: two pilots and a flight engineer.